Christine Quinn Lies On A Palm Tree In Impossibly Tiny Swimsuit In Bora Bora

 Christine Quinn put her flawless figure on show in a seriously tiny swimsuit while soaking up the sun in Bora Bora this week.
-The Selling Sunset star and real estate agent stunned fans with her January 25 upload as she arched her back while leaning on a palm tree.
+The Selling Sunset star and real estate agent stunned fans with her January 25 upload, in which she arched her back while leaning on a palm tree.

 The 31-year-old shared two stunning photos from the beach.
 In the first, she lay back on the bark as it grew sideways out the sand.
 She rested her back and booty on the wood and bent her toned, left leg with her right bare foot on the floor and both hands on her forehead.